 Why Are There Sometimes Two Vacancy Announcements For The Same Position?
 And What Is The Difference Between Delegated Examining and Merit Promotion?

 There are many different ways in which a vacancy can be filled.
-Interior Business Center generally uses the following two types of competitive methods:
+IBC generally uses the following two types of competitive methods:

 There are also special noncompetitive appointing authorities for veterans, disabled applicants, and former members of the Peace Corps.
 More information on these authorities can be found by clicking on the specific link.

 I Currently Have Civil Service Status.
 Should I Apply Under Both The Merit Promotion And Delegated Examining Vacancy Announcements?

 This is entirely your decision.
 Many people opt to apply to both, since you will be considered for the same position twice.
 Note: we do require the submission of two application packages to be considered under both methods.
 Be sure to read the vacancy announcement(s) carefully and submit all required information.

 The Area of Consideration is listed on the vacancy announcement and it is the source from which we will consider candidates.
 If you are outside of this area of consideration, you will not be considered.
 For instance, if the announcement states that the position is open to Department of the Interior Status Candidates, you will not receive consideration if you do not currently work for the Department of the Interior and have status.
 The good news though is that the Interior Business Center often recruits using an Area of Consideration of "all U.S. citizens".
 That means we're looking for you!
 If you have any question as to whether you are within the area of consideration after reviewing the vacancy announcement, contact the point of contact listed on the announcement.